alanwatsonforster/glass/aircraftdatacards/Vampire.md

 - Export version of FB.6 (Goebel/Watkins)
 - 10 nations including India (Goebel)
-- 51 delivered to Egypt from de Havillanf in 1949-1955 (Watkins)
+- 51 delivered to Egypt from de Havilland in 1949-1955 (Watkins)

 ### Vampire FB.52A